YashKia/YashKia.github.io/_pages/about.md

   - /about.html
 ---

-## About
+## Research Overview

 <div style="text-align: justify;">
-I'm a postdoctoral researcher at the <a href="https://gdclifford.info/gari">Clifford Lab</a>, where I work on AI-driven methods for improving health and healthcare.
-My main focus is on developing unique sensing technologies to detect physiological and psychological patterns, with the goal of enabling early detection and personalized care to improve patient outcomes.
+As a postdoctoral researcher at the <a href="https://gdclifford.info/gari">Clifford Lab</a> at Emory University, my research focuses on developing novel AI-driven methods and sensing technologies to address critical challenges in healthcare, particularly for neurological and developmental disorders.
+My interdisciplinary approach combines expertise in artificial intelligence, wearable sensing, and signal processing to create tools that can improve patient outcomes through early detection and personalized interventions.

+My current research program focuses on three interconnected areas:

-For the past three years, I've been exploring new biomarkers for neurological disorders using wearable and nearable technologies.
-In collaboration with the <a href="https://empowerment.emory.edu">Cognitive Empowerment Program</a> and the <a href="https://alzheimers.emory.edu">Goizueta Alzheimer’s Disease Research Center</a>, I’m working on identifying cognitive markers in older adults at risk for Mild Cognitive Impairment.
-This involves integrating data from <a href="https://www.nextsense.io">NextSense in-ear EEG devices</a>, wristband health monitors, and analyzing movement and social interactions to get a clearer picture of cognitive health.
-I’m also collaborating with <a href="https://thecenterfordiscovery.org">The Center for Discovery</a> on a project that looks at how sleep and daytime behaviors are linked in children with autism.
-For this, I'm building an end-to-end edge computing system using off-body sensors in a privacy-focused way to better understand the connection between sleep and health.
+1) **Novel Biomarkers for Neurological Disorders**: Working with the <a href="https://empowerment.emory.edu">Cognitive Empowerment Program</a> and the <a href="https://alzheimers.emory.edu">Goizueta Alzheimer's Disease Research Center</a>, I develop methods to identify cognitive markers in older adults at risk for Mild Cognitive Impairment using multimodal data from wearable technologies, including <a href="https://www.nextsense.io">NextSense in-ear EEG devices</a> and wristband health monitors.

-Before coming to <a href="https://www.emory.edu/home/index.html">Emory</a> for my postdoc, I earned my PhD from <a href="https://www.gatech.edu">Georgia Tech</a>.
-My PhD work focused on developing new approaches for knowledge discovery in nanophotonics, particularly using dimensionality reduction.
-This research helped speed up the design of nanoscale sensors by using explainable AI models to better understand how light interacts with matter!

-Looking ahead, my goal is to discover new health biomarkers for neurodiverse populations through cutting-edge wearable technology, building on the work I’ve published.
+2) **Privacy-Preserving Sensing for Neurodevelopmental Disorders**: In collaboration with <a href="https://thecenterfordiscovery.org">The Center for Discovery</a>, I am researching the relationship between sleep patterns and behavioral outcomes in children with autism spectrum disorder.
+This work involves building an end-to-end edge computing system using off-body sensors that prioritizes privacy while extracting meaningful behavioral insights.

+3) **Explainable AI for Healthcare Applications**: Building on my PhD research in knowledge discovery using dimensionality reduction at Georgia Tech, I develop interpretable machine learning models that balance predictive power with clinical explainability, allowing healthcare providers to understand and trust AI-driven recommendations.

+My research is characterized by a commitment to creating practical solutions that can be deployed in real-world clinical settings while maintaining privacy, ethics, and equity as core principles.
+Through my work, I aim to bridge the gap between cutting-edge technology and healthcare needs, particularly for vulnerable and underserved populations.
 </div>

-## News
+## Recent News
-- [April 2025] Yashar gave a talk in Profound Autism Summit "**Predicting High-Risk Behaviors in Individuals with Profound Autism Using Sleep and Other Environmental Factors**" [presentation link](https://behaviorlive.com/events/predicting-high-risk-behaviors-in-individuals-with-profound-autism-using-sleep-an). <span style="color:green;">Add your contact information [here](https://docs.google.com/forms/d/1VyaFLWRc1fYyPufQz2fSF7NbG3wPcmH757xggiRhzfU/viewform), and we’ll reach out to you for a quick survey.</span>
+- [April 2025] Yashar gave a talk in Profound Autism Summit "**Predicting High-Risk Behaviors in Individuals with Profound Autism Using Sleep and Other Environmental Factors**" [presentation link](https://behaviorlive.com/events/predicting-high-risk-behaviors-in-individuals-with-profound-autism-using-sleep-an). <span style="color:green;">Add your contact information [here](https://docs.google.com/forms/d/1VyaFLWRc1fYyPufQz2fSF7NbG3wPcmH757xggiRhzfU/viewform), and we'll reach out to you for a quick survey.</span>

 - [February 2025] Our paper titled "**Feasibility of Assessing Cognitive Impairment via Distributed Camera Network and Privacy‐Preserving Edge Computing**" has been published in **Alzheimer's & Dementia: Diagnosis, Assessment & Disease Monitoring**. [link](https://pmc.ncbi.nlm.nih.gov/articles/PMC11848627/)